ankane/chartkick.js/README.md

 new Chartkick.LineChart("chart-1", data, {bytes: true})
 ```

-Show a message when the chart is loading
+Specify the message when the chart is loading

 ```javascript
 new Chartkick.LineChart("chart-1", data, {loading: "Loading..."})
 ```

-Show a message when data is empty
+Specify the message when data is empty

 ```javascript
 new Chartkick.LineChart("chart-1", data, {empty: "No data"})